 A few notes.
 I like to work with grams so I convert ounces to grams when I make this dough.
 Five ounces equals approximately 142 grams; four ounces equals about 114 grams.

 Some experts recommend freezing grain before milling because they believe the resulting flour smells and tastes better, and further, provides health benefits.
 In Mastering Pasta, Marc Vetri quotes Glenn Roberts of Anson Mills on this subject: “Milling temperature determines how flavor develops in flour.
 If viable grain is milled cold, the resultant flour retains fresh milled flavors and is considered ‘live’ flour because the biostructure of the viable grain is retained in cold milling.”
 I have also read that freezing grain may cause the grain’s bran to shatter which, in turn, can further impact a dough’s gluten fabric.
-In truth, I remain reluctant to go too far down this particular rabbit hole (at this point in time) because so many variables affect one’s analysis (type of grain; grain temperature; mill-type/technology; mill speed; grain feed rate; impact upon bolted vs whole-grain flour; etc.).
-If I come across milling information that materially informs my pasta making process, I will report back.
+I remain reluctant to go too far down this particular rabbit hole because so many variables affect one’s analysis: Type of grain; grain temperature; mill-type/technology; mill speed; grain feed rate; impact upon bolted vs whole-grain flour; etc. If I come across milling information that materially informs my pasta making process, I will report back.